ByteSizeMarie/The-Odin-Project/foundations/3-JavaScript-Basics/notes.md

    - BigInt - added 2020 to represent integers of arbitrary length bigger than ±(253-1)   range, value is created by appending "n" to end of an integer
    - String - surrounded by single or double quotes or backticks (Template Literals, ${...})
    - Boolean - only has two values: true or false
-   - "null" value - represents "nothing", "empty" or "value unknown"
+   - "null" value - represents "nothing", "empty" or "value unknown", if converted into a number it becomes 0
-   - "undefined" value - if a variable is declared but not assigned then it's undefined
+   - "undefined" value - if a variable is declared but not assigned then it's undefined, if converted into a number it becomes NaN
    - Objects and Symbols
       - object - can store collections of data and more complex entities
          -